open-telemetry/opentelemetry-demo/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like:**

-What do you want to happen instead?
+What would you like to happen instead?
 What is the expected behavior?

 **Describe alternatives you've considered.**